terrycojones/crossbarwww/website/crossbario/docs/Subscription-Meta-Events-and-Procedures.md

 Meta-events are created by the router itself.
 This means that the events as well as the data received when calling a meta-procedure can be accorded the same trust level as the router.

-## Use cases for subscription meta-events & procedures
+## Use cases for subscription meta events and procedures

 Within an application, it may be desirable for a publisher to know whether a publication to a specific topic currently makes sense, i.e. whether there are any subscribers who would receive an event based on the publication.
 It may also be desirable to keep a current count of subscribers to a topic to then be able to filter out any subscribers who are not supposed to receive an event.